6 Different Methods for Storing Garlic

 Making Garlic Salt

-After you've dried garlic, you can make an easy garlic salt by tossing it in a food processor and chopping it until it is fine-grained.
+After you’ve dried garlic, you can make an easy garlic salt by tossing it in a food processor and chopping it until it is fine-grained.
 Add salt of your choosing to your garlic in a 4:1 ratio and pulse for a few seconds.
-Don't blend too long — you'll create too fine a mixture and it will clump up.
+Don’t blend too long — you’ll create too fine a mixture and it will clump up.
+You can add it to oil to create a kind of garlic paste too.